globe-and-citizen/.github/profile/README.md

 We are a fully remote company based out of Canada with members spread around the world.

-Forget borders, feel free and feel safe to contribute because here at G&C, we pretend **Our World is One Country**.
+Forget borders, feel free and feel safe to contribute because here at G&C, we pretend our World is like one country.
 Disagree?
 Wherever you are, fork our repo and send us a message on [Discord](https://discord.gg/kBpdUbkNQU) and we'll hit you back with some cryptocurrency.
 There are no borders here!

-Our objective is to become Web3's decentralized news service.
+Our goal @ Globe & Citizen is to be an unbiased source of information in a world dominated by fake news and fake media.

+* Globe & Citizen (the web app) is about sanitizing user data so that anyone can analyze the anonymized aggregate and decide their own truth.

+* Globe & Citizen (the company) is about pioneering a globally distributed partnership model to replace the traditional, centralized, corporate business model.

+Recognizing the sensitivity of information, before collecting it, Globe & Citizen sanitizes and anonymizes all user data through an open source system called Layer8.
+By offereing up aggregated public statistics and open sourcing the analysis, we empower users to make their own decisions about what is truth.

 ## Development Roadmap